nickgravelyn/FNADotNetCoreExample/README.md

 steps for code signing and notarization of the app.
 While this is using FNA the general approach should work fine for any .NET Core 3 app.

-The "game" is just a CornflowerBlue window but it does have some logic to setup the proper `RootDirectory` for the `ContentManager`.
+The game code contains some logic to show how you can configure the `RootDirectory` for the `ContentManager`.
 Everything else interesting is in the `FNADotNetCoreExample/FNADotNetCoreExample.csproj` file.

 ## WIP Notice